Ensembl/ensembl-hive/docs/appendix/analyses_pattern.rst

 Overview
 --------

-The general syntax is expressed in a simplified BNF form below.
+The general syntax is expressed in a pseudo-BNF form below.

 .. code-block:: abnf